 Jewelry should always be removed before swimming in a chlorinated pool, hot tub, or when using household cleaning products such as turpentine, acetone, denatured alcohol, and ammonia.
 Chlorine bleach in particular is known to damage gold alloys causing them to pit.

-It’s also important to choose the right-hand sanitizer so that it won’t damage your jewelry.
+It’s also important to choose the right-hand sanitizer so it won’t damage your jewelry.
 Hand sanitizer comes in two varieties: alcohol-based and non-alcohol-based.
 Alcohol-based is safe for use with jewelry, while nonalcohol-based is not.

 Ultrasonic cleaners are used by jewelry professionals to help clean jewelry.
 Because they can be found for $150 or less some customers wonder if they should purchase one to clean their jewelry.
 The short answer is no.